TraceMachina/nativelink/README.md

 and `worker`.

-🎉 Tada 🎉 Native Link is working.
+🎉 Tada 🎉 NativeLink is working.

 ## ❄️ Installing with Nix